 If you have to change non-clumping litter more often, you may wonder about the benefits of using this type of litter over others.
 There are quite a few benefits that pet owners look for.

 First, non-clumping litter has excellent odor control.
 The absorbent particles pick up odors and liquids better than other types of litter.
-Because the particles do not clump, they can absorb larger volumes of moisture.
+Because the particles do not clump, they can absorb more significant volumes of moisture.

 Next, pet owners appreciate the low cost of non-clumping litter.
 This type of litter is one of the oldest and most reputable kinds.
 First made available in 1947, non-clumping litter was the first commercially available cat litter after sand.